Social Media Statistics 2026: 50 Key Numbers With Sources

 50. Meta aims to fully automate ad creation and targeting with AI by end of 2026.
 Facebook and Instagram combined reach 3.43 billion unique users.
 (Reuters)

 What this means for your business: The direction is unmistakable.
 Businesses are spending $277 billion on social ads because it works.
-And 94% of marketers are using AI because the old way — manually creating every post, manually scheduling, manually analyzing — doesn’t scale.
+And 94% of marketers are using AI because the old way of manually creating every post, manually scheduling, and manually analyzing doesn’t scale.
 When even Meta is automating ad creation with AI, the writing is on the wall: the future of social media marketing runs on automation.
 The benefits of AI social media automation aren’t theoretical anymore.
 They’re how the market is moving.
+Curious what all this AI tooling costs in practice?
+Our AI social media management cost breakdown covers the real numbers.

 What these 50 statistics tell you